-At this point, it seems weird to ask, given how long Doctor Who's been around.
-Don't worry, showrunner Chris Chibnall told Entertainment Weekly he will be helming the thirteenth season with the Thirteenth Doctor.
+News about Doctor Who Season 13 was confirmed when showrunner Chris Chibnall told Entertainment Weekly in early 2020 he would be helming the thirteenth season with the Thirteenth Doctor.

-However, all those thirteens have led to an inauspicious sign — due to Covid-19 filming restrictions in the United Kingdom, Chris Chibnall confirmed to Radio Times Season 13 will only be 8 episodes long instead of the usual 11.
-Less Doctor Who is better than no Doctor Who at all, but's it's still disappointing news.
+However, all those thirteens have led to an inauspicious sign — due to COVID-19 filming restrictions in the United Kingdom, Chris Chibnall confirmed to Radio Times Season 13 would have a fewer number of episodes.

 Who's in the cast for Doctor Who Season 13?

-When will the Doctor Who 2020 Christmas special air?
+When did the Doctor Who 2020 Christmas special air?

-When is the Doctor Who Season 13 release date?
+When was the Doctor Who Season 13 release date?

 What happened in the Doctor Who Season 12 finale?